-At the public hearing of 14 March 2024, the Planning Authority deferred the meeting of the full development application as it was deemed appropriate that a Heritage Impact Assessment ("HIA") is commissioned in view of the fact that Manoel Island lies within the proposed buffer zone for the Valletta World Heritage site.
+MIDI submitted its full development application for Manoel Island in December 2022.
+During the public hearing on 14 March 2024, the Planning Authority deferred the meeting on the application, determining that a Heritage Impact Assessment ("HIA") should be commissioned due to Manoel Island's inclusion within the proposed buffer zone for the Valletta World Heritage site.

 The Company remains confident that the proposed development will not compromise the heritage status of Valletta.
-Notably, the Superintendent of Cultural Heritage did not raise objections during the consultation process with the Planning Authority, affirming that the matter was reviewed together with the National World Heritage Technical Committee.
-A decision on this application is anticipated in the latter half of 2024 following the completion and submission of the HIA.
+Importantly, the Superintendent of Cultural Heritage did not raise any objections during the consultation process with the Planning Authority, confirming that the matter was reviewed in collaboration with the National World Heritage Technical Committee ("NWHTC").